kaidez/javascript-prototype-screencast/scripts/02-script.md

 Yep! kitchen counters are set to granite.
 Now let's look at this proto thing here for a moment...THIS represent things that are currently attached to the Blueprint function.

 And if we expand it...we see everything's that attached to its prototype object.
+And it's all the stuff that we attached to the prototype at the start of this video.
+Like square feet and basement.

+And we did attach the setOptions method directly to the prototype, so it makes sense that it's showing up here.